flowplayer/flowplayer-ovp-for-wordpress/readme.txt

 To embed video with classic editor click the "Add media" button and from the left side panel choose Add Flowplayer Embed.

+== Screenshots ==

+1. Simple configuration
+2. Embed using Gutenberg block
+3. Search and select video and player for embed directly inside WordPress
+4. Preview your embed in Gutenberg editor

 == Changelog ==
 = 0.2.0 - 28 Feb 2019 =
 * Introduce Gutenberg block